-The Paulin Memorial Scholarship, provided through the generosity of the late Mr. Fred W. Paulin, a graduate of this Faculty in 1907, was established in memory of his brother, John Cameron Paulin, a student of this Faculty who was fatally injured in 1906 during a football practice.
-The scholarship, which has the value of the income from a capital fund of \$10,000, is awarded to a student who obtains high standing in the work of the first year in the Faculty of Applied Science and Engineering.
+The Paulin Memorial Scholarship, provided through the generosity of the late Mr. Fred W. Paulin, a 1907 graduate of this Faculty, was established in memory of his brother, John Cameron Paulin, a student of this Faculty who was fatally injured in 1906 during a football practice.
+The scholarship, which has the value of the income from a capital fund of \$10,000, is awarded to a student who obtained high-standing in the work of the first year in the Faculty of Applied Science and Engineering.

-A. B. Platt Award.
-Toronto Section of the Society of Tribologists and Lubrication Engineers
+A. B. Platt Award, Toronto Section of the Society of Tribologists and Lubrication Engineers

-Funded in perpetuity by a capital donation from the Toronto Section of the Society of Tribologists and Lubrication Engineers (STLE), this prize is awarded annually to the student in the fourth year of either Mechanical, Chemical or Materials Engineering Program whose work in tribology (friction, wear, lubrication, wear resistant coatings) is considered to be of suitable quality and the most satisfactory.
-The award has a value of \$100, of which \$75 is presented to the student, and \$25 to the Department for the purchase of publications on tribology.
+Funded in perpetuity by a capital donation from the Toronto Section of the Society of Tribologists and Lubrication Engineers (STLE), this prize is awarded annually to the student in the fourth year of either Mechanical, Chemical or Materials Engineering program whose work in tribology (friction, wear, lubrication, wear resistant coatings) is considered to be of suitable quality and the most satisfactory.
+The award has a value of \$100, of which \$75 is presented to the student and the remaining \$25 is given to the department for the purchase of publications on tribology.